yandex-cloud/docs/en/ydb/pricing/serverless.md

 ### Restoring data from backups {#rules-backup-restore}

 You can restore databases and individual tables from the backups stored in {{ objstorage-name }}.
-The cost of this operation depends on the amount of data restored and is calculated as for a [BulkUpsert](ru-special.md#bulkupsert) operation.
+The cost of this operation depends on the size of recovered data and is calculated similarly to the [BulkUpsert](ru-special.md#bulkupsert) operation.
 When calculating the cost, the actual amount is rounded up to a multiple of 1 GB.

 {% note warning %}